Speed Up Zig-Zag: Numerical Simulations

 \section{Numerical Simulations}

-In this section we will present some computational results that aim to highlight the behaviour of SUZZ and compare it with Zig-Zag.
-We will present results in one and five dimensions.
-As already suggested in Section \ref{efficiency:00}, the one dimensional Speed Up Zig-Zag can vastly outperform the original Zig-Zag.
+In this section we will present some computational results that aim to highlight the behaviour of SUZZ and compare it with original Zig-Zag.
+We will present results for one-dimensional and twenty-dimensional targets.
+As already suggested in Section \ref{efficiency:00}, the one dimensional SUZZ can vastly outperform the original Zig-Zag.
 However, it will be seen that there are significant advantages in using a speed function in higher dimensions as well.

-We begin by considering an one-dimensional target and we use SUZZ with five different speed functions.
-We shall be referring to the SUZZ process with speed function

-as SUZZ($\epsilon$) and we will run simulations for different values of $\epsilon$.
-More specifically, $\epsilon$ will take the values $0$ and $0.5$.
-Note that $\epsilon=0$ induces non-explosive deterministic dynamics, whereas positive values of $\epsilon$ induce explosive ones.